kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 Priority information from client requests and server responses to correct or amend the precedence to suit it (see {{merging}}).

-The value of the Priority header field is a Structured Headers
+The value of the Priority header field is a Structured Headers Dictionary ({{!STRUCTURED-HEADERS}}).
-{{!I-D.ietf-httpbis-header-structure}} Dictionary.
 Each dictionary member represents a parameter of the Priority header field.
 This document defines the `urgency` and `progressive` parameters.
 Values of these parameters MUST always be present.
 When any of the defined parameters are omitted, or if the Priority header field is not used, their default values SHOULD be applied.

 Unknown parameters MUST be ignored.